cryptoballot/cryptoballot/README.md

 CryptoBallot
 ============

-CryptoBallot is a cryptographically secure decentralized E2E voting protocol meant for real-world elections.
+CryptoBallot is a cryptographically secure decentralized E2E voting system meant for real-world elections.

 It uses  Shamir Secret Sharing for election decryption keys, blind-signing for voter anonymity, and an optional blockchain backend for distributed transaction storage and verification.
 It supports all tally methods including write-in candidates.